fengyuan-liang/jet-web-fasthttp/README_en.md

 # Jet 🛩

-一款和gin不太一样的golang web服务器
+A Golang web server that is different from gin.

 ## Overview

-- 异常简洁的路由规则，再也不用像gin一样写繁琐的路由，并且自动解析参数
+- Exceptionally concise routing rules, no longer need to write tedious routes like gin, and automatically parse parameters.
-- 依赖注入 & 依赖倒置 & 开闭原则
+- Dependency injection & inversion of control & open-closed principle.
-- 集成 fasthttp
+- Integration with fasthttp.
-- 更加细粒度的Hook支持
+- More fine-grained Hook support.
-- DDD & 六边形架构
+- DDD & Hexagonal architecture.
-- CQS & 聚合根
+- CQS & Aggregate Root.
-- 一级缓存 & 二级缓存 & 防击穿（暂未实现）
+- First-level cache & Second-level cache & Anti-cache penetration (not yet implemented).
-- 集成普罗米修斯（暂未实现）
+- Integration with Prometheus (not yet implemented).
-- AOP 集成（暂未实现）
+- AOP integration (not yet implemented).

 ## usage